Kendal - Sedbergh - Arnside drive

 Coordinates: N 54.24257, W 2.52481

-Continue down the valley road and after approx 1.5 miles take the first left turn towards Kirkby Lonsdale.
+Continue down the attractive valley road and after approx 1.5 miles take the first left turn towards Kirkby Lonsdale.
 The narrow open road gives good views across the Lune valley before crossing a cattle grid to a more enclosed section.
 Continue approx 1 mile to a T junction and turn right.
-Soon meet another T junction and turn left on the A683.
+Soon meet another T junction and turn left on the wider A683.
 Shortly, pass through the village of Casterton with The Pheasant Inn on the right.
-Beyond the village the road descends towards the River Lune and soon passes Devil’s Bridge and a small car park, often filled with motorbikes at weekends.
-At the following T junction turn right on the A65.
-Cross the river on a more modern bridge and the first right turn is more parking for Devil’s Bridge.
-Just beyond, take the right turn for Kirkby Lonsdale.
-Enter the town and Market Square car park is a short distance on the right.
+Beyond the village, the road descends towards the River Lune and soon passes Devil’s Bridge and a small car park on the right, often filled with motorbikes at weekends.
+At the following T junction, turn right on the A65.
+Cross the river on a more modern bridge, beyond on the right is a large grassy picnic area overlooking Devil’s Bridge with adjacent parking.
+Just beyond that, take the right turn for Kirkby Lonsdale.
+Immediately enter the town and Market Square car park is a short distance on the right.
 Further car parks are available up the hill opposite.

 Distance: 27.7 miles